 PARKVIEW CARE HOMES EMBRACE T3

 T3 Foundation Session Plan Becomes Part of Care Homes Regular Activity

 Having contacted T3 Foundation in regard to holding a T3 Foundation session at the Parkview Care Home, we found residents, family members and staff alike keen to see just what T3 Foundation was about.
 With one of the residents being a former badminton champion and another having played Ping Pong for many years, we definitely saw their competitive streak come out.
 The staff were so delighted with the results, they now have a T3 Foundation Kit permanently in their recreation room, and the health & well being coordinators now use the T3 Foundation Session Plan For Care Homes as part of their activity programme.

 T3 SESSION PLAN A SUCCESS WITH ELIZABETH LODGE

 Elizabeth Lodge Welcomes T3 Foundation

-Residents and staff of Elizabeth Lodge welcomed T3 to their care home to demonstrate the T3 session plan.
+Residents and staff of Elizabeth Lodge welcomed T3 Foundation to their care home to demonstrate the T3 Foundation Session Plan For Care Homes.
 With a mixture of abilities and some wheelchair bound residents, we were delighted that everyone could join in.
-Residents with movement restrictions in their hands who would normally find a standard bat too heavy, could easily take part and play with T3 Superlite bat, which weighs just 97g.
-It was such a success, plans are underway to revisit Elizabeth Lodge to hold another session.
+Residents with movement restrictions in their hands who would normally find a standard bat too heavy could easily take part and play with T3 Foundation Superlite bat, which weighs just 97g.
+It was such a success, plans are underway to revisit Elizabeth Lodge to hold another T3 Foundation session.

 AGE IS JUST A NUMBER